ROASTED BUTTERNUT SQUASH IS a QUICK and EASY side WITH BEAUTIFUL CARAMELIZED EDGES AND NUTTY, MELT-IN-YOUR-MOUTH FLAVOR.

 - Chop squash: chop squash into uniform size cubes.
 It doesn’t matter the particular size, as long as they are relatively uniform so they bake evenly.
 See above section on how to cut butternut squash.

-- Toss with olive oil, salt and pepper: Add butternut squash, olive oil, salt and pepper to prepared baking dish and toss to evenly combine.
+- Toss with olive oil and seasonings.
+Add butternut squash, olive oil (and/or butter), salt and pepper and other desired seasonings to prepared baking dish and toss to evenly combine.
 At this point you can add any additional seasonings as well such as maple or brown sugar.

 - Spread in an even layer: Spread squash into an evenly layer so they are not touching.
 We don’t want them touching or else they will steam instead of roast.
 If you are cooking a lot of squash, you may need to separate the cubes between two baking sheets.